 (ii) does not employ any person to engage in any recreation for reward, except for the instruction of other persons who are themselves engaging or preparing to engage in it otherwise than for reward; and

-(c) which is not distinguished in the NAV list as exempt from rates as being a hereditament of a description mentioned in Article 41(2)( e) (recreational charities) or by virtue of Article 12(2), (3) or (4) of the Rates (Capital Values, etc.) (Northern Ireland) Order 2006.
+(c) which is not—

+(i)distinguished in the NAV list as exempt from rates as being a hereditament of a description mentioned in Article 41(2)( e) (recreational charities) or by virtue of Article 12(2), (3) or (4) of the Rates (Capital Values, etc.) (Northern Ireland) Order 2006; or

+(ii) shown in the NAV list as a registered community amateur sports club.

-(3) Where the hereditament is shown in the NAV list as used solely for the purposes of a prescribed recreation, the reduction shall be effected by reducing the normal rate by 80 per cent.
+(3) Where a hereditament is shown in the NAV list as used solely for the purposes of a prescribed recreation, the reduction shall be effected by reducing the normal rate by 80 per cent.

+(3A) Where a hereditament is shown in the NAV list as a registered community amateur sports club, the reduction shall, subject to any apportionment of net annual value under paragraph (4), be effected by reducing the normal rate by 100 per cent.

-(4) Where the hereditament is shown in the NAV list as having part of its net annual value apportioned to a part or parts of the hereditament used solely for the purposes of a prescribed recreation, the reduction shall be effected by computing separately—
+(4) Where the hereditament is shown in the NAV list as having part of its net annual value apportioned to a part or parts of the hereditament used solely for the purposes of a prescribed recreation (in the case of a hereditament falling within paragraph (2)) or for qualifying purposes (in the case of a registered community amateur sports club), the reduction shall be effected by computing separately—

 (a) so much of the amount payable as is referable to the part of the net annual value shown in the list as so apportioned, and